Van Cliburn performs Chopin – Claudio Arrau performs Beethoven

 Cliburn was recorded by the BBC one year after his tumultuous triumph in the 1958 inaugural Tchaikovsky Competition, where his playing captivated a jury that included such luminaries as Shostakovich, Kabalevsky, Richter and Gilels.
 For Richter, Cliburn was the genuine article ("he is a pianist, the others are not"), and oblivious to competition etiquette, he awarded Cliburn one hundred marks, the others zero.
 The Tchaikovsky Competition had been created as a showcase for Russian talent and so Cliburn's hold on both his jury and audience came as a shock.
 Here, after all, was an American pianist who made his admirers forget the current cold was and who defied cynical expectations of a crew-cut school of playing expressed in un-lyrical, cut-glass sound.
 Later in London, Cliburn would attract a capacity audience (including several Hollywood stars) to the Royal Festival Hall and launched an international career that quickly took its toll.

-On the present programme, Cliburn has a relaxed mastery that is worlds away from the steeliness and hypertension asociated with many of his compatriots.
-Even the minor-key dramas of the Third Scherzo and F minor Fantasy are contained rather than fiercely ignited.
+On the present programme, Cliburn has a relaxed mastery that is worlds away from the steeliness and hypertension associated with many of his compatriots.
+Even the Minor-key dramas of the Third Scherzo and F Minor Fantasy are contained rather than fiercely ignited.
 Nothing is rushed and everything is in place, a quality natbly true of his way with the Third Ballade.
 Cliburn, clearly on best behavious for the BBC comments that for him the Fantasy shows a struggle between earthly passions and spiritual awakening.

 Movie directors : Patricia Foy, Walter Todds, Arthur Langford

 Collection : ICA Classic: A Collection of Historical Performances and Rare Footage

 Playlists : Chopin's Greatest Performers and Works, The Piano Masters